-We’re thrilled to (finally!) be kicking off a new series at Masienda called Masa Monthly, where we take a featured varietal all the way from kernel to masa (and beyond) and share our cooking, aesthetic and tasting notes with you to reference at home.
-We hope that Masa Monthly is as much about sharing with you as it is about you sharing your own observations with us and the greater masa community.
+We’re thrilled to (finally!) be kicking off a new series at Masienda called Masa Feature, where we take a featured varietal all the way from kernel to masa (and beyond) and share our cooking, aesthetic and tasting notes with you to reference at home.
+We hope that Masa Feature is as much about sharing with you as it is about you sharing your own observations with us and the greater masa community.
 To this end, we encourage you to ask questions and respectfully comment throughout the experience.
 Veer off course and happen upon a totally new way of grinding effectively at home?
 Have a request for something you’d like us to test out at Masienda HQ?
 Let us know!

 This month is all about blue chalqueño from Oaxaca’s central valley, specifically Etla, brought to us by growers Don Demetrio and Rigoberto.
 In addition to being a fun new micro-lot for us–only 4,000 lbs from 2019/2020 harvest–we chose this varietal because it showcases some of the nuance that you can often see geographically within the same landrace.
 To date, we have sourced blue chalqueño from Estado de México, for example, which is quite different texturally–being a softer, lighter, more tender starch and almost double the kernel size.
 This varietal of chalqueño, by contrast, strikes a great balance between hard and soft endosperm, giving its resulting tortillas a hearty but supple structure.